 You will always be presented with outright odds for all 32 finalists prior to a tournament, but for the above reason, it may not be worth placing a wager on a team outside of the two dominant confederations.
 Likewise, a team like Portugal or Belgium may appear to have a good chance at the upcoming World Cup however, history proves it is unlikely they will feature in the final match.

-But let's not dwell on the possibility of an underdog not doing well in the tournament.
-As seen by the performance by lowly Iceland in the most recent European championships, and indeed by the fact that the tiny nation managed to qualify for their first-ever World Cup, strange things can happen in football.
-After all, Italy won the World Cup in 2006, the Netherlands finished runner-up in 2010 and neither will feature in Qatar.
+But let’s not dwell on the possibility of an underdog not doing well in the tournament.
+As seen by the performance by lowly Iceland in the most recent European championships, and by Morocco’s run in the 2022 World Cup – not to mention single game performances like Saudi Arabia beating eventual champions Argentina in the group stage – strange things can happen in football.
+After all, Italy won the World Cup in 2006, the Netherlands finished runner-up in 2010 and neither ended up qualifying for the 2022 tournament.

 Making it to the second round of the tournament is seen as a monumental achievement for some of the lower-ranked teams, and with only three matches played per team in the group stage, there is a huge chance of an underdog sneaking through.
 All good betting sites will allow you to bet on the progress of a particular nation, with options to choose ‘Round of 16’, ‘Quarter-finals’, ‘Semi-finals’ etc. so picking a lower-ranked team can still lead to a dividend.